Pandint/Pandint.github.io/_pages/about.md

 # 🔥 News
 - *2024.09*: &nbsp; One paper was accepted by The Thirty-eighth Annual Conference on Neural Information Processing Systems (NeurIPS 2024).
 - *2024.05*: &nbsp; One paper was accepted by International Conference on Machine Learning (ICML 2024) as Spotlight.
 Congrats to Yuanbiao!
-- *2023.02*：&nbsp; One paper was accepted by IEEE Conference on Computer Vision and Pattern Recognition (CVPR 2023).
+- *2023.02*: &nbsp; One paper was accepted by IEEE Conference on Computer Vision and Pattern Recognition (CVPR 2023).

 # 📝 Publications